cloudflare/cloudflare-docs/content/zaraz/advanced/context-enricher.md

 3. Select your Context Enricher Worker.
 4. Save your settings.

-Your Context Enricher will now run on all Zaraz requests on that given zone.
+Your Context Enricher will now run on all Zaraz requests in that given zone.

 ## Example Worker Variables